Solar panel rebate

 The battery rebate in Victoria

-The Australian government introduced a home solar battery rebate in July 2025.
-The rebate can save you up to 25% off the cost of a home battery.
+The Australian government's home solar battery rebate is available to all Victorians that install an approved battery.
+The rebate can save up to 25% off the cost of a home battery, it can be claimed in addition to the federal solar rebate and the VIC solar panel rebate.

 Value of the storage rebate

 You can claim the battery rebate either by adding a battery to your existing system or, by buying solar panels and a battery at the same time.
-If you do buy a panel and battery system, you can claim the Victoria panel rebate and the battery rebate.
+If you do buy a panel and battery system, you can claim the Victoria panel rebate, federal solar rebate and the battery rebate.

 Feed-in tariffs in Victoria